motazelgendy/CharityWebApp/README.md

 # Cheers Charity Webapp

-My Graduation Project at FGSSR I built an E-commerce web app to help Charities to gain the Donations & provides Charitable services.
+an E-commerce web app to help Charities to gain the Donations & provides Charitable services.

 ## Features :
 - Full Categoried Items & programs with cart